Implicit computational complexity

+Background and motivation

+In classical complexity theory, a problem is assigned to a complexity class — such as P or PSPACE — by analysing the resource consumption (time, space) of a Turing machine that solves it.
+This analysis is extrinsic: the program and its complexity bound are separate objects, and the bound must be verified independently.

+ICC seeks intrinsic characterisations: programming languages or logical systems in which every well-formed program is, by construction, feasible, and in which every feasible algorithm can be expressed.
+Such characterisations are of theoretical interest because they reveal the combinatorial or logical reasons why a complexity class has the extent it does, and of practical interest because they can serve as the foundation for type systems and program analysis tools that enforce resource bounds statically.

+The field draws heavily on linear logic, introduced by Girard (1987), in which the structural rules of weakening and contraction are controlled.
+Restricting these rules limits the ability of a program to duplicate or discard data, which in turn bounds the computational resources the program can consume.

 Implicit Representations of polynomial time

 The important complexity classes of polynomial-time decidable sets (the class P) and polynomial-time computable functions (FP) have received much attention and possess several implicit representations.
-Two examples follow.

 Cons-free programs

 Jones defined a programming language that can solve decision problems where the input is a binary string, and showed that a problem can be decided in this language if and only if it is in P. The language can be briefly described as follows.
 It receives the input as a list of bits.
 It has variables that can point to the list and change by application of the "tail" operation so they can move forward on the list.
 It can define recursive functions, but has no Higher-order functions.
 Crucially, it has no data-type constructors (hence the name cons-free): the input list is the one and only data structure throughout the program.
-The lack of constructors limits the computational power of the language, so it is no wonder that it cannot decide all the decidable problems, but the interest in it for Implicit Computational Complexity lies in that it can decide exactly P, and this is independent of the execution time of the programs, that can be exponential.
-Interestingly, Jones has also shown that if non-determinism is added to the language (as in a Nondeterministic Turing machine), the class of problems that can be accepted is still P.
+The absence of constructors limits expressive power, preventing the construction of auxiliary data structures whose size could grow during computation.
+Remarkably, this restriction does not reduce the class of decidable problems to a proper subset of P: every problem in P can be decided within the language.
+Moreover, programs in the language may run in exponential time yet decide only polynomial-time problems, so the implicit characterisation is independent of the actual execution time of individual programs.
+Jones has also shown that if non-determinism is added to the language (as in a Nondeterministic Turing machine), the class of problems that can be accepted is still P.